Vaccine Therapy with or without Cyclophosphamide in Treating Patients with Recurrent or Refractory Multiple Myeloma

 - Active tuberculosis

-- New York Heart Association classification III or IV, known symptomatic coronary artery disease, or symptoms of coronary artery disease on systems review, or known cardiac arrhythmias (atrial fibrillation or supraventricular tachycardia [SVT])
+- New York Heart Association classification III or IV, known symptomatic coronary artery disease, or symptoms of coronary artery disease on systems review

 - Active central nervous system (CNS) disorder or seizure disorder